 This latest research launched in June 2021 examines the impact the pandemic continues to have on freelancers' mental health, how poor mental health is affecting them and how they tackle this.
 With over half of freelancers stating that their mental health has deteriorated over the last year and a 200 per cent increase in poor mental health since before the pandemic, this report highlights that more needs to be done to support the sector.Read the report

 Mental Health and the Self-Employed

 For freelancers and the self-employed, coronavirus has been not only a health crisis, but also an income crisis.
 We can now see that this and the other circumstances of the lockdown have drastically undermined freelancers’ mental health.
 A quarter of them say they now have “poor” or “very poor” mental health – more than a 300 per cent increase since before the pandemic.
 To understand more about how the coronavirus pandemic is affecting the mental wellbeing of freelancers, read IPSE’s bespoke piece of research on the topic we conducted at the end of June 2020.Mental health report

-Read our Taking time off report
+Taking time off as a freelancer

 IPSE’s ‘Taking time off as a freelancer’ report explores how much time the UK’s freelancers are taking off work, how this impacts their wellbeing and productivity and what measures they can adopt to effectively prepare for a holiday.
 It also provides recommendations for government and clients on how they can better support freelancers to take time off.Read the report

 Remote Working: Freedom and flexibility for the self-employed